3164-Stealth-Tigers/RapidReactOffseason/README.md

 This codebase is written using the [Command-Based design pattern](https://docs.wpilib.org/en/stable/docs/software/commandbased/what-is-command-based.html).
-Command-based places an emphasis on separating *how* the robot does something from *what* the robot ought to do and minimizing the amount of iteration-by-iteration code that must be written.
+Command-based places an emphasis on separating *how* the robot does something from *what* the robot ought to do and minimizes the amount of iteration-by-iteration code that must be written.

 ### `robot`
 The module that gets run first.
 Initializes the `RobotContainer` and `dashboard` module.